jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/4_Novelty.typ

 Finally, it underscores the specific benefits that industry stakeholders can realize through the proposed optimization framework.

 The central issue that #glspl("swith") aim to mitigate is the substantial impact of aviation on climate change.
 As #glspl("swith") utilize hydrogen as power source, they offer a pathway to maintain air travel in this high-demand while significantly reducing environmental impact.
-To appreciate the critical role of aviation, readers are directed to @chap_0_2 for a review of its necessity.
+To appreciate the critical role of aviation, readers are directed to @chap_0_2 for a review of its vital importance.

 /* ---------------------------------- norms --------------------------------- */
 In @chap_1 this work examines the applicability of existing standards from various sectors, including aerospace and automotive, to #gls("swith") for future certification processes.
 It clearly outlines the associated challenges and uncertainties, acknowledging the current lack of a comprehensive standard for #gls("swith").